 Is Your Dog Ready for the Dog Park?

-Know How To Behave at the Dog Park
+How To Behave at the Dog Park

 Have a good look around the park before entering.
 Don’t bring your dog in if the park seems overcrowded or if there is already bullying or aggressive behavior happening.

 If several dogs charge the gate as you are entering, wait until they clear before you let your dog in.
 Ask the other owners to call their dogs away if needed.

 If there is a separate area for smaller dogs, bring your small dog there.
 Don’t bring small dogs to the big dog area, nor big dogs to the small dog area.
-If there is not separate area, then use extra caution at the dog park.
+If there is no separate area, then use extra caution at the dog park.
 Watch to make sure the dogs playing are close enough in size that the smaller ones are not at risk.

-It's important to know that if your dog injures another dog, it is your responsibility!
+It's important to know that if your dog injures another dog, it is your responsibility.
 Following the above guidelines will decrease the chances of problems, but accidents do happen.
 Be prepared to take responsibility if something does happen.